Bookish Connections contains affiliate links.

 I didn’t see the twist in the book coming at all.

-What Doesn’t Work In This Book
+What Doesn’t Work In City of Girls?

 What starts out at break neck speed turns into something very slow in the last quarter of the book, almost as if Gilbert needs to explain what happened to Viv after the betrayal.